Gkcloud5/Better-future/DHCP - Linux.md

 * DHCP is a important network topic.
 * Dynamic Host Configuration Protocol
 * DHCP assigns IP addresses, subnet masks and gateways to our machine.
+* It is a network protocol used to automatically assign IP addresses and other network configuration s